flimflam-austin/hugo-cms-test/site/content/quick_reads/20180822-18-08-22-bull-run/index.md

     _key: card-3-2f298f59-bbff-4492-8ff0-017ddcc576a8
   - order: 3
     body: >-
-      > “ThisA bullA marketA has been breathtaking…valuations in general have become stretched; however, corporate earnings have been strong, and I believe US stocks are likely to continue to outperform in the shorter term given the strength of the US economy and the perceived safety of US stocks in the midst of trade wars.”
+      > “This bull market has been breathtaking…valuations in general have become stretched; however, corporate earnings have been strong, and I believe US stocks are likely to continue to outperform in the shorter term given the strength of the US economy and the perceived safety of US stocks in the midst of trade wars.”

       Kristina Hooper, Invesco's chief global market strategist, as the S&P 500